-The application of a head restraint gtr uses the revised vehicle classification and definitions of Special Resolution No. 1.
+11. The application of a head restraint gtr uses the revised vehicle classification and definitions of Special Resolution No. 1.

-There has been extensive discussion of the applicability of this gtr.
-The application of U.S.A.
-Federal Motor Vehicle Safety Standard (FMVSS) No. 202 is different than UNECE Regulation No. 17.
+12. There has been extensive discussion of the applicability of this gtr.
+The application of United States of America Federal Motor Vehicle Safety Standard (FMVSS) No. 202 is different to UNECE Regulation No. 17.
 FMVSS No. 202 requires head restraints in all front outboard seating positions and regulates head restraints optionally installed in the rear outboard seating positions for vehicles up to 4,536 kg.
-UNECE Regulation No. 17 requires head restraints in all front outboard seating positions of vehicles of category M $\underline{6}$ /, in all front outboard seating positions of vehicles of category M $\underline{6}$ / with a maximum gross vehicle mass (GVM) not exceeding 3,500 kg, and all front outboard seating positions of vehicles of category N $\underline{6}$ / and allows for optional type approval of head restraints optionally installed in other seating positions, or in other vehicles.
+UNECE Regulation No. 17 requires head restraints in all front outboard seating positions of vehicles of category M_1 6/, in all front outboard seating positions of vehicles of category M_2 6/ with a maximum gross vehicle mass (GVM) not exceeding 3,500 kg, and all front outboard seating positions of vehicles of category N_1 6/ and allows for optional type approval of head restraints optionally installed in other seating positions, or in other vehicles.